Abdelrahman435/colon-cancer/README.md

 ## Description

-Backend for an online shopping platform with Stripe payment integration and AI-based clothes fitting functionality.
-Built using Node.js and Flask.
+This project is the backend for an online shopping platform developed using Node.js.
+The platform integrates Stripe for payment processing and utilizes an AI-based clothes fitting functionality.
+The AI model, built with Flask, allows users to upload photos for virtual fitting, thereby enhancing their shopping experience with advanced technology.

 ## Repositories and Resources